Saturday 20th June 2026

 1. Level 5 - Mountbatten Room

 In this opening keynote, Patrick Holden will explore why improving health must begin with the food system itself.
 He will discuss the links between soil health, farming practices, food quality and human wellbeing, and why a shift towards real, sustainably produced food is essential for tackling chronic disease.
-The session will set the scene for the day by reconnecting healthcare with the origins of the food we eat and the systems that produce it.
+Setting the wider context for the day, the session will reconnect healthcare with the origins of the food we eat and the systems that produce it—offering a food-system perspective that complements later discussions on how food can be transformed within healthcare settings.

 1. Teaching nutrition alone is not enough if people lack the confidence, skills and opportunity to cook.
 This session will explore the rise of ultra-processed foods, the decline in cooking literacy, and the urgent need to reconnect individuals and communities with real, minimally processed food.
 It will highlight how restoring everyday cooking skills and reclaiming a vibrant real food culture can empower healthier lives, stronger communities, and a more hopeful future for public health.